 1Jo 4:4 (NIV) ...
 The one who is in you is greater than the one who is in the world.If God is greater than Satan (the principle context of the verse), then... is He greater than my propensity to sin?
 I once did not think so.
 I figured I was one twisted puppy, beyond His power to save.
 What arrogance, what conceit.
 My paltry flesh, a wisp that could be flicked away by Satan's finger, a fair match for God's power.
 Ha!
 What a joke.

-Picture the contest: puny little me verses God.
+Picture the contest: puny little me verses God, and place your bets.
 Think of it: the idea that my sin nature, my hankering to sin, is greater than God's power?
 Hilarious.
 Human arrogance knows no bounds, as is so prone to self-deception that is very funny indeed--even when it is you.
 There is no equal contest here; the only issue is if God is real in our lives.
 If He is in fact and truth, then the idea that He is going to fail is ridiculous.
 The only question is how hard will we make it on ourselves, how long will we continue to put up the Pee-Wee Herman feet shuffling act.

 Are we really believers in what works?